faviq/faviq/README.md

 - `wikipedia_20190801.db`: wikipedia database in sqlite format; containing the passages (~26M) with keys of passage id and values as passages.
 Note that we concatenated the title with the passage from Wikipedia and use it as the passage.

 - `FaVIQ retrieval predictions`: TF-IDF and DPR predictions of FaVIQ dataset.
 The predictions are retrieved passages' indexes from Wikipedia database (sqlite format).

-- `FaVIQ in closed domain format (retrieval predictions augmented)`: FaVIQ dataset with retrieval prediction augmented.
-Top-3 retrieval predictions from TF-IDF and DPR are augmented in the original FaVIQ dataset in text format.
-The retrieved texts are in `tf_idf_evidence`, `dpr_evidence` as a list format (containing texts).

 - `fact_correction_{a_set, r_set}.zip`: FaVIQ modified to fact correction task format; containing the instances with keys of input(refuted claim), and output(a list of corrected claims accordingly).
 We release the resource to aid in future works studying the fact correction, a task recently studied in this [paper](https://arxiv.org/pdf/2012.15788.pdf).
 ## Citation